Are Corporate VPNs Really on the Way Out?

 Consumer VPNs come into focus

-While it’s forecasted that the global market for VPNs will reach an estimated $77.1 billion by 2026, the future of VPNs may belong to individuals using it to watch geo-restricted media or to avoid governmental restrictions and surveillance.
-With 26% of respondents using VPNs for personal use, the changing of the guard is happening rapidly.
+It’s forecasted that the global market for VPNs will reach an estimated $77.1 billion by 2026, but the future of VPNs may belong to individuals using it to watch geo-restricted media or to avoid governmental restrictions and surveillance.
+With 26% of respondents in one study using VPNs for personal use, the changing of the guard is happening rapidly.

 The Cloud Looms Over the Castle

-Sid Nag, Vice President Analyst at Gartner, believes that cloud-hosted infrastructure is the future:…: “IaaS will naturally continue to grow as businesses accelerate IT modernization initiatives to minimize risk and optimize costs.”
+Sid Nag, Vice President Analyst at Gartner believes that the future belongs to the cloud: “IaaS will naturally continue to grow as businesses accelerate IT modernization initiatives to minimize risk and optimize costs.”

+But while older companies may hang onto their VPNs, the new generation of remote-first startups won’t ever adopt them in the first place.
 Kolide is an example of a company that has never had a use for VPN, and increasingly is part of the Zero Trust ecosystem.
-Since our inception, we’ve watched as some of our customers have transitioned away from their VPNs, while others have held on–the choice is mostly a matter of a company’s specific circumstances.
+Since our inception, we’ve watched as some of our customers have transitioned away from their VPNs, while others have held on– the choice is mostly a matter of a company’s specific circumstances.
 We don’t consider ourselves to be direct competitors with VPN, because even though some VPNs provide basic device telemetry, it’s not their primary function.

-We’re not sure how long corporations will be able to hold off the transition to cloud-native methodologies like Zero Trust, or if VPNs can be a part of that change.
+We’re not sure how long corporations will be able to hold off the transition to cloud-native methodologies like Zero Trust, but we do know it is not a zero-sum game.
+If you’re a VPN fan, breathe a sigh of relief—if it still has value, you can keep it.

 Disclaimer I: Quotes from participants have been modified for clarity and brevity with their permission and acknowledgement.